sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 This field overrides response HTTP headers.

 `override_error`
 This setting provides enhanced customization for returning custom errors.
-It should be utilised alongside `response_body` for optimal effect.
+It should be utilized alongside `response_body` for optimal effect.

 `response_body`
 This field serves as an alias for `response_erro`r and holds the HTTP response body.